jrodilla/moodle-adaptable_langfiles/readme.txt

 -------------------------------------
 You can upload the files to your moodle site using FTP/SFTP.

-Copy the language folder to moodle_site/themes/adaptable/lang (You must create the folders if needed)
+Copy the language folders to moodle_site/themes/adaptable/lang (You must create the folders if needed)

 Version
 -------------------------------------
+1.3.2       2017050200
 1.3.1.1     2017011600